 Middle School Bios

-Adam Levine has worked at the Joseph and Florence Mandel Jewish Day School for seven years.
-Adam currently teaches both 7th and 8th grade Language Arts, and also serves as an advisor to 8th grade students.
+Adam Levine has worked at Joseph and Florence Mandel Jewish Day School since 2012.
+He currently teaches 7th & 8th grade Language Arts and also serves as an advisor to 8th grade.
 Adam recently graduated with Principal’s Licensure and a Masters Degree in Educational Administration from Ursuline College, and prior to that, he obtained his Bachelor’s degree in Integrated Language Arts and Education from Ohio University.
 In addition to teaching, Adam works on the Leadership Team as an Educational Administrator with a focus on collecting and analyzing data relevant to school programming.

-Shelly Lewis has been teaching several different middle school classes and is beginning her fourth year at the Joseph and Florence Mandel Jewish Day School.
-She is currently teaching 8th grade Social Studies and 6th grade Math.
-Previously, she was a fifth grade teacher at Hilltop Elementary School in Beachwood.
+Shelly Lewis joined the Joseph and Florence Mandel Jewish Day School in 2015.
+Previously, she was a fifth-grade teacher at Hilltop Elementary School in Beachwood.
 She retired after teaching for thirty-five years.
-She taught for thirty years in Beachwood, originally teaching seventh and eighth grade math and science.
+She taught for thirty years in Beachwood, originally teaching seventh and eighth-grade math and science.
 For twenty-seven years, she taught fifth grade including the accelerated math class.
 Shelly has also coordinated the Destination Imagination program for Beachwood City Schools for the past nineteen years.
 She graduated from Miami University in 1980 with a Bachelor of Science degree in Elementary Education and is certified to teach grades 1st-8th.
 She completed a Master’s degree in Administration from John Carroll University and has her Gifted Endorsement from Cleveland State University.

-Elana Perlin began teaching at the Joseph and Florence Mandel Jewish Day School four years ago.
-She studied psychology at McGill University in Montreal, Canada and received a Master’s in Jewish Education from Hebrew College while learning at the Pardes Learning Institute, a pluralistic Yeshiva, in Jerusalem, Israel.
+Elana Perlin began teaching at the Joseph and Florence Mandel Jewish Day School in 2015.
+She studied psychology at McGill University in Montreal, Canada, and received a Master’s in Jewish Education from Hebrew College while learning at the Pardes Learning Institute, a pluralistic Yeshiva, in Jerusalem, Israel.
 Studying in Israel was a transformative experience and Elana enjoys sharing those experiences with her students.

 Ronit Roth graduated from the College of Jewish Studies at Siegal College in 2000 with a Bachelor of Arts Degree in Education and Judaism.
-This is her 24th year teaching Hebrew and Tanach at the Joseph and Florence Mandel Jewish Day School.
-Ronit is in charge of the Shlichim Program that brings visiting teachers from Israel to Mandel JDS for two year teaching engagements.
+She has been teaching Hebrew and Tanach at the Joseph and Florence Mandel Jewish Day School for over 25 years.
+Ronit is in charge of the Shlichim Program that brings visiting teachers from Israel to Mandel JDS for two-year teaching engagements.
 She helps them adjust to living in Northeast Ohio and guides them in their new roles in a zionist Jewish day school.

-This is Lindsay Weitman’s second year as a middle school English teacher at the Joseph and Florence Mandel Jewish Day School.
+Lindsay Weitman joined Joseph and Florence Mandel Jewish Day School in 2017 as a middle school English teacher.
 Lindsay has over ten years of teaching experience.
 She earned her Bachelor’s Degree from Miami University and completed her Master’s Degree in Middle School (English and History) Education from Ursuline College.
 She spent the first ten years of her teaching career in Dallas, Texas.
 Lindsay is proud to be a faculty member at Mandel JDS.